Dairy free sweet potato pie with coconut milk is not only a perfect dessert for a dairy free Thanksgiving, but also year-round.

-Vanilla pod has been used for flavoring since the Aztecs, and was introduced to Europe by a Spanish conquistador, along with cocoa.
+Vanilla pods have been used for flavoring since the Aztecs and was introduced to Europe by a Spanish conquistador, along with cocoa.

 Vanilla extract is created by soaking vanilla beans in alcohol for some time.
 This is the most commonly used type of vanilla.